fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 To create an AWS account
 1. Open https://portal.aws.amazon.com/billing/signup.
 2. Follow the online instructions.
-*(Note - you should register for a personal account, unless you are doing this for a business - and I have no experience with how that changes these instructions.)*
+*(Note - you should register for a personal account, basic plan, unless you are doing this for a business - and I have no experience with how that changes these instructions.)*

 Part of the sign-up procedure involves receiving a phone call and entering a verification code.

 ##### Access the console

 To access the AWS Management Console (https://aws.amazon.com/console/) for the first time, you provide an email address and a password.
+Login as Root.
 This combination of your email address and password is called your root identity or root account credentials.
 From the console, you can access the services, Route 53 (the AWS domain name registrar) and EC2 (the instance (*aka* the server site) where you launch instances).

 #### 2. Register a domain name (with Amazon Route 53).

 **Estimated cost**

 - *There's an annual fee to register a domain, ranging from $9 to several hundred dollars, depending on the top-level domain, such as .com.
-For more information, see Route 53 Pricing for Domain Registration.
+For more information, see [Route 53 Pricing](https://d32ze2gidvkk54.cloudfront.net/Amazon_Route_53_Domain_Registration_Pricing_20140731.pdf) for Domain Registration.
 This fee is not refundable.* (I recommend domain names ending in .net, they only cost $11 for the first year, are generally recognizable, and register quickly.)

 - *When you register a domain, we automatically create a hosted zone that has the same name as the domain.
 You use the hosted zone to specify where you want Route 53 to route traffic for your domain.
 The fee for a hosted zone is $0.50 per month.*"